Birding in Greece

 Latest posts from the ABO blog

-Antikythira Bird Observatory (ABO), run by the Hellenic Ornithological Society (the Greek partner of BirdLife International), is organizing a bird ringing campaign, supervised by the Hellenic Bird Ringing Center.
+Antikythira Bird Observatory (ABO), run by the Hellenic Ornithological Society / BirdLife Greece, is organizing a bird ringing campaign, supervised by the Hellenic Bird Ringing Center.
 We hereby invite you to participate in our bird ringing campaign (either as a ringer or a helper).
-Volunteer applications for the spring season of 2015 have just […]
+Volunteer applications for the spring season of 2017 have just started. […]

 Latest blog posts by the volunteers at Agras